libp2p/specs/identify/README.md

 ### protocolVersion

 The protocol version identifies the family of protocols used by the peer.
-The current protocol version is `ipfs/0.1.0`; if the protocol major or minor version does not match the protocol used by the initiating peer, then the connection is considered unusable and the peer must close the connection.
+The field is optional but recommended for debugging and statistic purposes.

+Previous versions of this specification required connections to be closed on version mismatch.
+This requirement is revoked to allow interoperability between protocol families / networks.

+Example value: `/my-network/0.1.0`.

 ### agentVersion